Carnets de Bord

-Lessons as usual, arrived really early to realise that the door was locked OMD then me and Pina just waited outside and chatted a bit to realise that “c’est normal”
+Lessons as usual, arrived really early to realise that the door was locked OMD then Pinar and I just waited outside and chatted a bit to realise that “c’est normal”

 Lessons here are really really fun cos I mean we spend the entire time discussing stuff, and at least for my class production orale is encouraged the entire time.
 Even though I already know all the grammaire stuff and the exam was our Sec 2/3 grammar standard paper, it’s great to hear everybody’s opinion IN FRENCH and to add on with me own.

 After lessons, THE ORIGINAL IDEA was to visit 3 églises and 2 musées BUT that’s obviously impossible considering the fact that we only had what 2.5H and with M. Quenot’s rather efficient method of treasure hunt by ONLY writing down the objects when we are standing outside the église its all the more impossible.
 Haha but OK it’s a really enriching trip going out with them.
 And today Ange and I realised we can take the métro (OK since we haven’t experienced it before we decided to take it to François Verdier where we both can take bus 22) cool.